allanhortle/spruce/README.md

 * Children are written as `ComponentName_childName`
 * Children are not placed on the same markup as their parent

 The media object is a classic example of unavoidable parent child relationships.
-The `.Media` component by itself is only a clearfix and `.Media_image` is a float and margin.
+The `.Media` component by itself is only a clear-fix and `.Media_image` is a float and margin.
 Used in isolation these classes are pointless.
-However when used in conjuction as a parent and child they create a highly useful and reusable component.
+However when used in conjunction as a parent and child they create a highly useful and reusable component.

 ```scss
 .Media {